iamfortune/BCH-titbits/nucleic acids.md

 ## The only sugar attached to a tracil is ribose and its commonly attached to thymine is deoxyribose.

 - the common site of esterification is the hydroxyl group attached to the C-5 of the pentose.
+- compounds that do the above are called (nucleoside 5-phosphate or a 5' - nucleotide)

 ## WHAT IS ESTERIFICATION???